criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

 | **200** | Catalog request found. |  -  |

-## getApiV1ExternalAccountBalancesByAccountId
+## getApiV1ExternalAccountBrandsByAccountId

-> JsonApiPageResponseOfBalance getApiV1ExternalAccountBalancesByAccountId(accountId, limitToId, pageIndex, pageSize)
+> JsonApiPageResponseOfBrand getApiV1ExternalAccountBrandsByAccountId(accountId, limitToId, pageIndex, pageSize)

-Gets page of balance objects for the given account id
+Gets page of retailer objects that are associated with the given account

 ### Example